kyma-project/setup-kyma-cli/README.md

 ### `target-dir`

 Name of the target directory where to install the Kyma CLI.
-On Linux and Mac OS runners the default is `~/.local/bin`.
+On Linux and Mac OS runners, the default is `~/.local/bin`.
-On Windows runners the default is `C:\vcpkg`.
+On Windows runners, the default is `C:\vcpkg`.

 ### `token`